TurtleOld/hasta-la-vista-money/docs/docs/registration.md

 To register on the website, go to the `/users/registration/` page
 ![register.png](https://raw.githubusercontent.com/turtleold/hasta-la-vista-money/main/docs/img/register.png)
+Until the user is created, navigating to the main page will redirect to the registration page.
-An administrator account will be created.
+After registration, an administrator account will be created.